mane-23G/capstoneIdeas/README.md

 ## 2. Random Show/ Movie Selector

 Random Show and Movie selectors do exist but this one would just be better.
 It would allow for selection of the various streaming services and a selection of genres.
 It would combine the features of JustWatch and IMBD.
+It would also give an option to create and account and possibly sugest shows/movies based on the users previous ratings.
 It would again most likely use javascript,html, and css and other languages if requried.

 ## 3. Quizlet Upgraded